Constructing the virtual fundamental class of a Kuranishi atlas: The main arguments

 \NI (iii) If the isotropy is nontrivial, then we can still adopt the above approach, but now must interpret $\al_{IJ}$ as a local $\Ga_x$-invariant inverse to $\tau_{IJ}$ and then define $\TM_{IJ}$ to be the $\Ga_A$-orbit of its image.
-Further, we must make equivariant constructions, but this is possible since the collar is equivariant, so that all the above formulas are appropriately equivariant. $\er$ \end{example}
+Further, we must make equivariant constructions, but this is possible since the collar is equivariant, so that all the above formulas are appropriately equivariant.
+In particular, the sets that must be removed in order to achieve the closed graph condition for the local inverse $\al_{IJ}$ are $\Ga_x$-invariant, so that we can arrange that $\tau_{IJ}$ has closed graph by removing its $\Ga_A$ orbit. $\er$ \end{example}